melroy89/stanford-parser-clientserver/README.md

 -------------------------------
 The Stanford Parser server uses Jython to start-up the Stanford Parser.

-The server initlize the PCFG parser once, so parsing different sentences is **handled more efficiently and quickly**.
-Compared with other implementations of Stanford Parser, which initalizeren the PCFG parser every time from scratch.
+The server initialize the PCFG parser once, so parsing different sentences is **handled more efficiently and quickly**.
+Compared with other implementations of Stanford Parser, which initialize the PCFG parser every time from scratch.

 Copyright &amp; Licence
 -----------------------